 Run the Bot

-From this article, I am sure you learned what exactly RPA is, how RPS is different from traditional automation and it’s working.
+From this article, I am sure you learned what exactly RPA is, benefits of RPA testing, how RPS is different from traditional automation and it’s working.

 Knowing about RPA will also help you in interviews if you are applying for testing profile jobs like in TCS.

-If you have any doubt and have something to share about RPA, let us know in the comments below.
+If you have any doubts and have something to share about RPA, let us know in the comments below.